First Time User? Enroll now.

 Diagnosis of PHACE requires clinical examination, cardiac evaluation with echocardiogram, ophthalmologic evaluation, and MRI/magnetic resonance angiogram (MRA) of the head and neck.
 All patients with intermediate-risk and high-risk central nervous system (CNS) findings should be monitored by a neurologist.
 Coarctation of the aorta requires immediate cardiology consultation and a cardiac MRI/MRA may be warranted.
 Patients need to be monitored for short-term and long-term effects.
 There are specific recommendations for follow-up imaging depending on risk category.

-Other issues include speech and language delay, dysphagia, hearing loss (conductive and sensorineural), early-onset migraines, endocrine abnormalities, dental anomalies, and psychological issues.[56,57,58]
+Other issues related to PHACE syndrome include speech and language delay, dysphagia, hearing loss (conductive and sensorineural), seizures (even without strokes), early-onset migraines, endocrine abnormalities, dental anomalies, and psychological issues.[57,58,59,60]

 A report of two patients with retro-orbital infantile hemangioma and arteriopathy suggested a possible new presentation of PHACE syndrome.
 For patients with proptosis, globe deviation, and strabismus, an MRI/MRA is recommended.
 Further workup for PHACE may be needed on the basis of CNS findings.